yuki-93/website-stalker/de/personio/status/index.md

 [Partial service disruption](https://status.personio.de/incidents/jf07khhd5x8k)

+**Monitoring** - A fix has been implemented and we are monitoring the results.
+Aug 05, 2025 - 16:35 CEST

 **Identified** - We are currently experiencing some issues with the module Time Management.
 The following features are affected:
 \- Creation of time off policies
 \- Updating of time off policies